 Environmental Public Health Tracking

-Missouri Environmental Public Health Tracking (EPHT) is a program within the Missouri Department of Health and Senior Services and is funded by the Centers for Disease Control and Prevention (CDC).
+Missouri Environmental Public Health Tracking (EPHT) is a program within the Missouri Department of Health and Senior Services and funded by the Centers for Disease Control and Prevention.
 EPHT is part of a larger initiative to establish Environmental Public Health Tracking systems at the national and state levels.